tenjin/tenjin-android-sdk/README.md

   ...
 }
 ```

+- `productId` -> Name or ID of the product that you're selling
+- `currencyCode` -> Currency code of the price
+- `quantity` -> Number of transactions that you are doing on this event
+- `unitPrice` -> Unit price of a single transaction

+Tenjin will calculate the Total Revenue from a transaction based on `quantity`*`unitPrice`

 Tenjin will record and track the revenue based on the currency code, quantity, and the unit price sent.